ahbarari/cologne-zoo-dashboard-challenge/TASKS.md

 5. If the animal is a fish: The required food is 0 kg

 // Your solution
+I created a util function called `useCalculateNeddedFood` and did the math as explained here.
+The number is rounded up to an integer and is shown in the detail view of each animal in the list.

 ### Task 8: Plan New Feature